damonkelley/blog.damonkelley.me/source/2016-08-26-deliberate-programming-with-autotests.html.markdown

 My latest project is in Clojure, and the test framework I have chosen, Speclj, comes with an auto-test runner, which alleviates the pain of starting up the JVM every time I want to run the tests. (i.e. keeps the feedback cycle short)

-Whenever a file changes on disk, the auto-test runner will rerun the tests of all namespaces that depend on that file.
+Whenever a file changes on disk, the auto-test runner will rerun the tests for all namespaces that depend on that file.

 Before I decided to take a more deliberate approach, I found that my workflow with the auto-test runner amplified this feeling of programming coincidentally.
 What I found is that I needed to alter my workflow inside of Vim to accommodate the auto-test runner, and so far the results have been good.

-Here is one setting and one tool I have started using to improve my workflow.
+Below is one setting and one tool I have started using to improve my workflow in Vim.

 ### 1. `:set hidden`